maoberlehner/markus-oberlehner-net/content/blog/tight-coupling-vs-loose-coupling-in-vuejs.md

 ## When loose coupling is preferred

-Let's take a look at the following example where we change the way our `ListContent` gets its contents a little bit.
+Let's take a look at the following example where we slightly change the way our `ListContent` gets its contents.

 ```html
 <template>